The longer the CD term, the higher the yield.

 Three-year CDs usually offer a higher yield than what savers can get from money market accounts, under the condition that you leave the funds in the CD for three years.
 Withdrawing the money before then will usually result in a penalty.

-Note: The APYs (Annual Percentage Yield) shown are as of Jan.
-15 2021.
+Note: The APYs (Annual Percentage Yields) shown are as of April 1, 2021.
 Bankrate’s editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated.
 The APYs for some products may vary by region.

-Today’s top widely available 3-year CD pays 1.05 percent APY.
-That’s just as high as some of the best 4-year CD rates.
-A mid-term CD that matures in three years could be a great place to invest for mid-term financial obligations, like a down payment on a future auto loan.
+Today’s top widely available 3-year CD pays 0.95 percent APY.
+That’s higher than some of the best 4-year CD rates.
+A CD that matures in three years could be a great place to invest for midterm financial obligations, like a down payment on a car.

 Include online banks, credit unions and other banks in your search to find the best three-year CD APYs.

-While many savers tend to stick with the same bank that provides their checking account, that can be a mistake, especially at a large national bank, where deposit rates tend to fall well short of what smaller institutions offer.
+While many savers tend to stick with the same bank that provides their checking account, that can be a mistake, especially if they are with a large national bank, where deposit rates tend to fall well short of what smaller institutions offer.

 Bankrate’s guide to choosing the right CD rate